The COO of Energy Transfer (ET) is Buying Shares

-In addition to Matthew Ramsey, 6 other ET executives reported Buy trades in the last month.
-Following this transaction Matthew Ramsey’s holding in the company was increased by 4.99% to a total of $5.99 million.
+In addition to Matthew Ramsey, 8 other ET executives reported Buy trades in the last month.
+This recent transaction increases Matthew Ramsey’s holding in the company by 2.16% to a total of $5.05 million.

 See today’s analyst top recommended stocks >>